 In the midst of a pandemic, political strife, and economic challenges of buying goods from overseas, we are all ready to bid farewell to 2020.
 More than ever, our homes, personal spaces and environments have become our refuge, and creating new looks and feels for our sanctuaries has become the focus for many of us.
-Let’s take a look at what’s coming in 2021, new trends as well as the classics that will be perpetuated.
+Let’s take a look at what’s coming in 2021, new interior design trends as well as the classics that will be perpetuated.

 Color, Texture and Shapes